-In accordance with the requirements set forth in the Bank of Thailand's Notification No. SorNorSor.
-4/2556 Re: Disclosure of Information on Capital Fund Maintenance for Commercial Banks, dated 2nd May 2013 and SorNorSor 2/2561 Re: Liquidity Coverage Ratio Disclosure Standard, dated 25th January 2018.
-On behalf of the Management of RHB Bank Thailand Operations, I am pleased to provide an attestation that the Pillar 3 disclosures of RHB Bank Thailand Operations for the year ended 31st December 2019 are accurate and complete.
+In accordance with the requirements set forth in the Notification of the Bank of Thailand No. SorNorSor 4/2556 Re: Disclosure of Information on Capital Fund Maintenance for Commercial Banks, dated 2nd May 2013, SorNorSor.
+14/2562 Re: Capital Disclosure Requirements for Commercial Banks (No.2), dated 7th May 2019, and SorNorSor 2/2561 Re: Liquidity Coverage Ratio Disclosure Standard, dated 25th January 2018.
+On behalf of the Management of RHB Bank Thailand Operations, I am pleased to provide an attestation that the Pillar 3 disclosures of RHB Bank Thailand Operations for the year ended 31st December 2020 are accurate and complete.

-Wong Kee Poh Chief Executive Officer RHB Bank, Thailand Operations
+Piyanat Aranyakasemsuke Chief Executive Officer RHB Bank, Thailand Operations